 If you are married, you may not designate a beneficiary other than your spouse without your spouse's written consent.
+A notary public or Plan representative must witness your spouse's signature on the consent form.

 You have the right to designate your beneficiary or beneficiaries at any time.
-If you fail to designate a beneficiary, if your beneficiary designation is not valid or if your beneficiary fails to survive you, then your benefits will be paid in the following order to: (1) your spouse; (2) your descendents; (3) your surviving parents in equal shares; and (4) your estate.
+If you fail to designate a beneficiary, if your beneficiary designation is not valid or if your beneficiary fails to survive you, then your benefits will be paid in the following order to: (1) your spouse; and (2) your estate.

-You can designate your beneficiary by completing a beneficiary form that is in your enrollment materials.
+You can designate your beneficiary by completing a beneficiary form that is in your enrollment kit.
+You may also visit the participant website or call Transamerica at 800-755-5801 to make or change a beneficiary designation.